apache/spark/PULL_REQUEST_WORKFLOW.rst

 1) In case of direct push (so when PR gets merged) or scheduled run, we always run all tests and checks.
    This is in order to make sure that the merge did not miss anything important.
 The remainder of the logic is executed only in case of Pull Requests.
-We do not add providers tests in case DEFAULT_BRANCH is different than master, because providers are only important in master branch and PRs to master branch.
+We do not add providers tests in case DEFAULT_BRANCH is different than main, because providers are only important in main branch and PRs to main branch.

 2) We retrieve which files have changed in the incoming Merge Commit (github.sha is a merge commit automatically prepared by GitHub in case of Pull Request, so we can retrieve the list of changed